JohannesBuchner/UltraNest/README.rst

 (constrained likelihood prior sampling techniques), and whether it is allowed to go back to worse fits and explore the parameter space more.

-This package develops novel advanced techniques for both.
+This package develops novel, advanced techniques for both (See How it works).
 They are especially remarkable for being free of tuning parameters and theoretically justified.
 Beyond that, UltraNest has support for Big Data sets and high-performance computing applications.

 UltraNest is intended for fitting complex physical models with slow likelihood evaluations, with one to hundreds of parameters.
-UltraNest intends to replace heuristic methods like multi-ellipsoid nested sampling and dynamic nested sampling with more rigorous methods, UltraNest attempts to provide feature parity compared to other packages (such as MultiNest).
+UltraNest intends to replace heuristic methods like multi-ellipsoid nested sampling and dynamic nested sampling with more rigorous methods.
+UltraNest also attempts to provide feature parity compared to other packages (such as MultiNest).

-However, UltraNest is alpha-grade software.
+However, UltraNest is still in beta.
 You can help by testing it and reporting issues.
 Code contributions for fixes and new features are also welcome.
+See :contributing:.

 Features
 --------